-Larger Kindergarten to Grade 6 schools enhance specialized program opportunities within the school, as well as extracurricular activities.
+Larger Kindergarten to Grade 6 schools enhance specialized program opportunities with the school as well as extracurricular activities.
 The consolidation of multiple resources in one school supports a range of dynamic, inclusive educational experiences which include opportunities for student leadership and mentoring for younger students.

-Grade 7-12 Schools include all Intermediate (Gr 7-10) students in one building.
-Student transitions from Grade 8-9 are enhanced as students do not change buildings while adjusting to the Grade 9 curriculum and credit courses.
-Increased numbers of Grade 7 and 8 students and staff enrich specialized program opportunities as well as extracurricular activities.
-Consolidating multiple resources in one school supports a range of dynamic, inclusive educational experiences which include opportunities for student leadership and mentoring.
-This model encourages students and their families to view the school as a true community and to establish longer term relationships.
-A Grade 7-12 model is likely to increase student retention from Grade 8 to 9.
+K-12 schools include all students within one school building.
+Student transitions are enhanced as students remain in the same school community throughout their K-12 experience.
+The consolidation of multiple resources in one school supports a range of dynamic, inclusive educational experiences which include opportunities for student leadership and mentoring.
+This model encourages students and their families to view the school as a true community and to establish long term relationships.
+It provides an opportunity to bring together staff from the Early Years to Grade 12 in one professional community.